Filtering Drinking Water Cured Psoriasis?

 Chlorinated water can also be harsh for people suffering from psoriasis or any other chronic skin condition.
 Chloramine can aggravate the skin causing it to flare-up.
 Drinking chlorinated water may also increase the risk of developing the chronic autoimmune condition.

 Water contamination can have adverse effects on human health, as well as on the skin of people with a skin disorder.
 If you are suffering from psoriasis, eczema, or any type of skin condition, chances are water contamination is making it worse.
 What you don’t see may actually hurt you.
 If you haven’t run a series of water test on your tap water, then you’re not safe from contaminations in your drinking water.
 Aside from worsening your skin disorder, drinking contaminated water increases the risk of acquiring new diseases.
 Contaminants such as calcium, magnesium, and cadmium are found to contribute to the development and aggravation of psoriasis.
 Cadmium worsens the inflammation of the skin upon exposure to the chemical element.
 According to studies, scientists found a direct relationship between cadmium and skin inflammatory disease.
 Both calcium and magnesium trigger the skin condition and makes it worse when you shower with contaminated water.

 Consult with your doctor regarding the best treatment and solution to your skin problem.
 Afterward, make sure your water is safe, clean, and clear of any impurities that may contribute to the decline of your skin and general health.

-A water softener or water filtration system such as the Aquaox will correct the pH level of the water going into the faucet of your home.
+A water softener or whole house water filtration system such as the AquaOx will correct the pH level of the water going into the faucet of your home.
 If contaminants are the cause of the worsening of your chronic skin condition, then the best approach is to use a water filter that catches and removes these impurities.
 Find the cause of your hard water so you can come up with the best solution.
 If you need a water filtration system, make sure you buy and install the right one to achieve maximum efficiency and success.